kaubu/panesos/README.md

 # PanesOS
 A terminal based "operating system"

-# Features
+# Prerequisites
-* Can create an account
-* Can autheticate with that account
-* Encrypts user passwords with bcrypt
+* You must have the bcrypt module installed, to install it do `pip install bcrypt` in your console

 # Notes
 * There is a default administrator on there already, username and password are `admin`